SofianeHamlaoui/ArchI0/README.md

    i got the Applications from {Archlinux ALL APPLICATIONS List } { Gnome Applications} {KDE Applications } { XFCE Applications }

 ### ./How i organise them and execute them ?
-### 1

-First before adding the program i check it first , i install it on my laptop and try it ( if there is no bugs or errors )
+### 1. First before adding the program i check it first , i install it on my laptop and try it ( if there is no bugs or errors )

-### 2

-I Added the program to the lists and add his own installation function
+### 2. I Add the program to the list and add its own installation function

-### 3
-I google the program for some short descriptions
+### 3. I google the program for some short descriptions

-### 4
-   I added the program installation command + short descriptions + shorted link to the website or full documentation of the program
+### 4. I add the program installation command + short descriptions + shorted link to the website or full documentation of the program

 ### ./Why Using Shorted Links?
 Yeah, i use it to see how much people are downloading and caring about my script ,  you can check it or scan it or do whatever you want.